xuankimtran/docs-1/pages/katalon-studio/tutorials/condition-to-stop.md

 - Katalon Studio generates a report in JUnit, HTML, PDF, and CSV format.
 The report does not show information for test cases and test suites that were not run.

-	> Learn more about how to create and execute a test suite collection in [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information)
+	> Learn more about how to create and execute a [Test Suite Collection](https://docs.katalon.com/katalon-studio/docs/test-suite-collection.html#manage-execution-information).

 ### Terminate Test Suite Collection Executed In Parallel Mode